- The future of climate change litigation

 - Environmental Law and Management, (2015)

 At Strathclyde, Kim works as a researcher on the BENELEX project team.
 Her contribution to the project involves the exploration of fair and equitable benefit- sharing in the international climate change regime.
 Kim’s initial work in the project will investigate the extent to which benefit-sharing is reflected in the fast-developing area of climate finance.
+She is also co-authoring work on the contribution benefit-sharing could make to climate justice.

 Lord Hope Building